Misfits-Rebels-Outcasts/ShaderMuse/README.md

 amplitude *= 1.5; //weight
 pos *= 1.4; //scale

-So the final sum is something like a series as below
+So, the final sum is something like a series as below

 val = amplitude * sample(pos) + amplitude * 1/1.5 * sample(pos*1.4)  + amplitude * 1/1.5 * 1/1.5 * sample(pos*1.4*1.4)  + ....